 \section{Competitive Ratio}

-In this section, we will give our results on the competitive ratio of Algorithm~$Z^c$, which is bounded by $1.431$, as stated in Theorem~\ref{theo:paper}.
-To establish this result, we first derive two upper bounds on the number of tests performed by procedure $Z^u$, as shown in Lemma~\ref{lem:UpperBound1-Zu} and Lemma~\ref{lem:UpperBound2-Zu} below.
-These two bounds will be used to prove the main result of Algorithm $Z^{c}$.
-Since the proofs of these two lemmas are complicated, we present them later in Section~\ref{sec:upzigzag} for clarity and continuity of exposition.
+In this section, we present the results on the competitive ratio of Algorithm~$Z^c$, which is bounded by $1.431$, as stated in Theorem~\ref{theo:paper}.
+To establish this result, we first derive two upper bounds on the number of tests performed by Procedure~$Z^u$, as stated in Lemma~\ref{lem:UpperBound1-Zu} and Lemma~\ref{lem:UpperBound2-Zu}.
+These bounds serve as the basis for establishing Theorem~\ref{theo:paper}.
+Since the proofs of these lemmas are rather involved, they are deferred to Section~\ref{sec:upzigzag} for clarity and continuity of exposition.

 \begin{lemma} For an instance $(S_n, d|n)$, where $ 3 \le d \le n$, the total number of tests used by procedure $Z^u$ in the worst case satisfies that

 \end{lemma}

 The following lemma has the same premises as Lemma~\ref{lem:UpperBound1-Zu}, but a different upper bound on $M_{Z^u}(d|n)$ depending on $n$ alone.